You've prepped for the big interview for days. You've researched the company and its competitors, and sorted your answers to the toughest questions...

-This question shows your reasoning skills and gives insight to employers on how you think and walk through complex requests.
-Many employers are focusing on creative minded individuals' ability to problem solve and rationalise.
+This question shows your reasoning skills, and gives employers insight into how you think and walk through complex requests.
+Many employers will be focusing on the ability of creative-minded individuals to problem-solve and rationalise.

 02. Who was your favourite childhood superhero?

 What's behind the question?
-They're looking to tests your personality and values.
+They're looking to test your personality and values.

-As a creative spirit, it's important to know who you are and where you came from.
-Questions like these allow potential employers to see a glimpse of your personality and what's important to you.
+As a creative spirit, it's important to know who you are and where you come from.
+Questions like these enable potential employers to see a glimpse of your personality and find out what's important to you.

-Confidence in who you are and the values you have make you an invaluable asset to any organization.
+Confidence in who you are and the values you have make you an invaluable asset to any organisation.

 03. If I called your past boss, what good and bad things would they say about you?

-What's behing the question?
-They're looking to explore your self awareness and humility.
+What's behind the question?
+They're looking to explore your self-awareness and humility.